marvingarcia25/Sample-Canvas-Program/README.md

             enter command: C 20 4

-* We will notice that a canvas was created as below:
+* The canvas below will be created:

             enter command: C 20 4
             ----------------------